-Isabelle Romée d'Arc
+Isabelle Romée De Vouthon or Isabeau. d'Arc

 Isabelle Romée, also known as Isabelle de Vouthon and Isabelle d’Arc and Ysabeau Romee, was the mother of Jeanne.
 She moved to Orléans in 1440 after and received a pension from the city.
 She petitioned Pope Nicholas V to reopen the court case that had convicted Jeanne of heresy, and then, in her seventies, addressed the assembly delegation from the Holy See in Paris.
 The appeals court overturned the conviction of Jeanne on 7 July 1456.
 Isabelle gave her daughter a religious, Catholic upbringing and taught her the craft of spinning wool.

-Restoring her daughter's name.
+Restoring her daughter's name

 Isabelle spent the rest of her life restoring her daughter’s name.
 Mother of the Maid, nee Romée, and called Zabilet in her patois, was born at Vouthon, near Domrémy.
 We learn from the testimony of Brother Pasquerel at the Rehabilitation proceedings that she returned from the great pilgrimage to Puy en Velay at the time when Jeanne was being conducted to the King, while the expedition to Orléans was being prepared.
 She was ennobled in the month of December, 1429.